Intent(k) receives eligible census data from Eligibility(k). Open Eligibility(k), run eligibility, then click "Intent(k)" to send data here.

 Welcome to Intent(k)

-Configure your plan sponsor's goals, employer match, profit sharing, vesting, auto-enrollment, and budget — then send everything to Design(k) Pro for modeling.
+Pick your plan sponsor's primary goal, choose a design approach, optionally add comparison designs, then send everything to Design(k) Pro for modeling.

 🎯